 Michael A. Lytle, a forensic criminologist and consultant, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in criminal justice.

 In 1987, Mr. Lytle was named as the director of research development and a special assistant to the vice president for research and graduate studies at Syracuse University, where he advanced to become the executive director of government relations and earned a diploma from the National Defense University in the following year.
-He remained at Syracuse University until 1992, serving as the director of federal relations and an adjunct senior research and information policy progressive in the Maxwell School of Citizenship and Public affairs for the majority of his time with the university, and as an adjunct professor of international business studies between 1990 and 1992.
+He remained at Syracuse University until 1992, serving as the director of federal relations and an adjunct senior research and information policy in the Maxwell School of Citizenship and Public Affairs for the majority of his time with the university, and as an adjunct lecturer of international business studies between 1990 and 1992.
 In 1992, Mr. Lytle was awarded with an additional diploma by the United States Army Command and General Staff College in Leavenworth, Kansas.
 After briefly acting as the principal and senior counsel of the Erik Alexander Group, he returned to the University of Texas at Brownsville as the executive director of institutional development in 1993.

 For more information, please visit:

 Contact Mr. Lytle